MDSplus/Documentation/docs/guide/python.md

 ```

 ## Types
-> We'll come back to this. it's all of the mdsplus types: signal, dispatch, conglom. examples of how to use the omre useful ones, and then a link to reference of all the others
+> TODO: We'll come back to this. it's all of the mdsplus types: signal, dispatch, conglom. examples of how to use the more useful ones, and then a link to reference of all the others

 ## Connection